-Since the Great East Japan Earthquake on March 11, 2011, JRR-3 had been closed mainly from safety issues.
-Hence, our domestic activity was only on HRC.
-To take up a recent research highlight, well-defined spin wave was successfully measured in the pressure-induced magneticphase in CsFeCl3 [1].
-Collaboration between HRC and CTAX, which is mentioned below, has clarified the hybridization of phase and amplitude modes near a quantum critical point [2].
-Another progress on HRC was that a superconducting magnet up to 5 T became available.
-Field dependence of spin-wave spectra in 2D antiferromagnet Ba2MnGe2O7 was measured.
-From FY2012 to FY2020, NSL has managed User-Program Supports for Overseas Experiments.
-398 people (for 297 proposals) have performed their experiments in various foreign facilities and published 114 papers.
+Since the Great East Japan Earthquake on March 11, 2011, JRR-3 has been closed mainly from safety issues.
+Hence, our domestic activity is only on HRC.
+From FY2012 to FY2020, NSL have managed User-Program Supports for Overseas Experiments.
+398 people (for 297 proposals) have performed their experiments in various foreign facilities and published 118 papers (as for February 28, 2022).
 The lists for this program are also available in Activity Report on Neutron Scattering Research mentioned above.